-I am solicitor in the Immigration and Public Law departments at the Milton Keynes office.
-I also supervise a small team.
-I specialise in asylum work, representing victims of torture, human trafficking, and gender-based persecution.
-In recent years I have specialised in representing clients in detention.
+I am Director in the Immigration Department based at the Milton Keynes office.
+I have over 15 years experience in asylum and immigration law.
+I also supervise a team of solicitors and caseworkers that specialise in asylum work, representing victims of torture, human trafficking, gender-based persecution and detention challenges/ removals.

-I have additional experience of litigation in the Administrative court, Court of Appeal and County Court as well as the First-tier Tribunal and Upper Tribunal.
-I regularly represent detainees held prison or immigration centres as well as those that have been released from immigration detention, by challenging the Secretary of State’s powers to detain them.
-I also represent individuals challenging removal to their countries of origin.
+I regularly represent detainees held in prison or immigration detention centres as well as those that have been released from immigration detention, by challenging both the Secretary of State’s powers to detain and the removal decision.

-- The failure to provide a NASS address (release address) within a reasonable time resulting in prolonged immigration detention.
+- The failure to provide a NASS address (release address) or suitable accommodation within a reasonable time resulting in prolonged immigration detention.

 - Fresh claim challenges and denial of a right of appeal following a refusal of a fresh claim